garethjmsaunders/digital-code-style-guide/css.md

 ### @import for debug and Sass only
 External CSS MUST NOT be imported using `@import` because it impairs caching and blocks rendering.

-Debug files and pre-processor source files (e.g. Sass) are the only exceptions to this rule. `@import` rules must appear before any other rules in the document.
+Debug files during development, and pre-processor source files (e.g. Sass) are the only exceptions to this rule. `@import` rules must appear before any other rules in the document.
 You may include (and in fact are recommended) to include comments before the `@import` rules.

 ### Do not use inline CSS